Science is mandatory for all students from Year 7 to Year 10.

 Opportunities offered by the Science Faculty

-Selected year 10 science students pit their skills in design and construction of solutions to engineering challenges organised by Newcastle University.
+Science and Engineering Challenge: Selected year 10 science students pit their skills in design and construction of solutions to engineering challenges organised by Newcastle University.
 Hunter schools compete to represent the region at state level.
+For students in Years 8 & 10.

-Year 12 biology, chemistry and physics students undertake a range of experiments covering important parts of their HSC courses.
+H.S.C.
+Experiment Fest: Year 12 Biology, Chemistry, Physics and Earth and Enviromental Science students undertake a range of experiments covering important parts of their HSC courses.
 To facilitate this Newcastle University makes available their science lecturers and their state of the art equipment.